GravityPDF/gravity-pdf-documentation/docs/v6/extensions/core-booster-add-on.md

 #### Show Field Options
 * This feature allows you to control if all available options are shown in the PDF for Radio, Checkbox, Select and Multiselect (RCSM) fields.
-* If a user selected an option it'll show up as an ☒, if the option isn't selected it'll be an empty ballot box instead ☐
+* If a user selected an option, it'll show up as an ☒, if the option isn't selected it'll be an empty ballot box instead ☐
 * You can individually enable this functionality for each field type.
 For example, you can set only Radio fields to show all options, and leave the other fields using the standard Gravity PDF output.
 * If you aren't using a layout column on your RCSM field (usually using the CSS classes, like `gf_left_half`, `gf_left_third` or `gf_first_quarter`) you can create up to five option columns.
 Use the CSS classes `gf_list_2col`, `gf_list_3col`, `gf_list_4col`, or `gf_list_5col` to enable this functionality.
 * **Note:** Option columns don't work in the templates *Formium*, *Colossus* or *Cellulose* as they utilise layout columns internally.
-* Product fields that utilise an RCSM field are compatible [provided you ungroup the products](#group-ungroup-products).
+* Product fields that utilise an RCSM field are compatible [provided you ungroup the products](#group--ungroup-product-fields).
 * You can find this setting at the bottom of the *Template* tab when [editing the PDF Settings](../users/setup-pdf.md#template) for Core and Universal PDF templates.

 ### Toggle Option Label / Value